WritersGrove/.github/profile/codeOfEthics.md

 ## 8. Ethical Business Practices

 - **Fair Revenue Model**: We aim to run a sustainable business that supports our small team without resorting to unethical practices.
 Our revenue comes from ads and paid services, not from exploiting user data.
+- **Referral Fairness**: Our referral program rules are clear and permanent.
+Referrals cannot be stolen or reassigned, and payouts are honored as promised.
+We will not retroactively change the deal in ways that disadvantage participants.

+---